We are so fortunate to have these great recreation sites, parks and open spaces in our region where we can connect and enjoy nature.

 1.4 km of gravel connector trail between Wentworth Road, Windsor Elementary School, hospital, Avon View High School, and subdivisions

 Located beside the Windsor Community Centre, Victoria Park is home to a beautiful gazebo that acts as a bandstand for inspiring artists and many other uses.
+It's also home to the Avon Community Farmers' Market.

 Along Lake Pisiquid Waterfront (behind the Windsor Mall)